Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Conclusion

 While there is much room for further improvement in the modeling of the surface brightness profile, this first study suggests a new opportunity to survey the individual properties of the most massive and luminous stars in distant high-$z$ galaxies, which may advance our understanding of massive star formation and evolution.
-While we have not examined particularly lensed stars in higher-$z$ lensed galaxies (say $z>2$), that case could be even more interesting, since there would be increased chance of seeing stars in metal-poor systems~\citep{Welch2022EarendelNature} and cosmological redshifting should make hotter (and more common) massive stars observationally more accessible.
-Observational prospect for this might arise in the future.
+While we have not examined particularly lensed stars in higher-$z$ lensed galaxies (say, $z>2$), that case could be even more interesting, since there would be increased chance of seeing stars in metal-poor systems~\citep{Welch2022EarendelNature} and cosmological redshifting should make hotter (and more common) massive stars observationally more accessible.
+Observational prospects for this might arise in the future.

-In the situation of recurring microlensing brightening events in the same lensed galaxy, the feasibility to significantly constrain intrinsic and extrinsic parameters can help us determine which caustic crossing events are associated with the same source star.
-This knowledge would be useful in realizing highly magnified stars as a novel dark matter probe, such as uncovering star-free sub-galactic cold dark matter halos through astrometry~\citep{Dai2018Subhalo, Williams2023arXiv230406064W, Abe2023arXiv231118211A} or dense minihalos comprised of QCD axion particles as the dark matter~\citep{DaiMiralda2020AxionMinihalo, Xiao2021AxionMinihalo}.
+In the situation of recurring microlensing brightening events in the same lensed galaxy, the feasibility to significantly constrain intrinsic and extrinsic parameters can help us determine which caustic-crossing events are associated with the same source star.
+This knowledge would be useful in realizing highly magnified stars as a novel dark matter probe, such as uncovering star-free subgalactic cold dark matter halos through astrometry~\citep{Dai2018Subhalo, Abe2023arXiv231118211A, Williams2023arXiv230406064W} or dense minihalos composed of QCD axion particles as the dark matter~\citep{DaiMiralda2020AxionMinihalo, Xiao2021AxionMinihalo}.